-- 1. Dollars reported are CAD unless otherwise noted - 2.
-Emissions are expressed in terms of carbon dioxide equivalents (CO2e) - Results presented reflect snapshots of the portfolio investments' carbon intensity as of December 31 of each respective year. - 4.
+- 1. Dollars reported are CAD unless otherwise noted. - 2.
+Emissions are expressed in terms of carbon dioxide equivalents (COae) - Results presented reflect snapshots of the portfolio investments' carbon intensity as of December 31 of each respective year. - 4.
 Calculations consider scope 1 and scope 2 emissions as defined by GHG Protocol.
 We do not consider emissions that emanate from the use of companies' products, also known as scope 3 emissions, as data is limited, and invites double counting. - 5.
 For investments in public market companies in Public Equities and Money Market and Fixed Income, MSCI data was used.
 ESG data reporting by companies is often produced on a lag relative to financial data, as most ESG data disclosure and reporting takes place on an annual basis and requires significant time to produce.
 Where emissions or financial data are not available by the cut-off date, we use the best, latest available data and/or proxies from MSCI ESG Manager. - 6.
 The Public Equities carbon footprint calculation is inclusive of derivative and synthetic securities.
 PCAF has not developed guidance to carbon emissions accounting for derivative and synthetic securities as they do not directly contribute to real world emissions.
 However, given the material contribution of these securities to AIMCo's AUM, we have included these securities.
 Pure short and net short positions continue to be excluded from the calculations. - The Money Market and Fixed Income carbon footprint calculation includes short-term and long-term corporate debt and our private commercial mortgage investments.
 Sovereign bonds include bonds and loans of all maturities issued in domestic or foreign currencies.
 Repurchase/Reverse Repurchase transactions are excluded. - 8.
 The Real Estate carbon footprint includes only standing assets with self-reported emissions (Canadian and U.S. assets that are fully built or >90% leased). - The Infrastructure carbon footprint includes direct, co-investments and funds where holdings are valued over \$100 million.
-For companies that do not disclose emissions, we have proxied using PCAF guidance. - 10.
-The Private Equity carbon footprint excludes venture capital and relationship emissions attributable to externally managed funds in our private market asset classes.
-The account for data gaps.
+For companies that do not disclose emissions, we have proxied using PCAF guidance. - The Private Equity carbon footprint excludes venture capital and relationship investments.
+PCAF has not developed guidance on carbon emissions accounting for externally managed funds given the challenges associated with defining organizational and reporting boundaries for carbon reporting purposes.
+Availability of data in private markets is also a challenge.
+In 2021, AIMCo developed a methodology to account for carbon emissions attributable to externally managed funds in our private market asset classes.
+The methodology follows PCAF's economic-activity estimation method with modifications to account for data gaps.

-- 12. The 2020 carbon footprint calculations published in AIMCo's 2021 TCFD report included guidance from PCAF, our scope has changed.
-We recalculated our 2020 carbon footprint to
+- 11. Equations for the carbon footprint calculations are shown below - 12.
+The 2020 carbon footprint calculations published in AIMCo's 2021 TCFD report included a different scope than our current calculations.
+For Public Equities, last year we excluded derivatives and synthetic investments, sovereign bonds and our Mortgages and Renewable Resources asset classes.
+Based on feedback from our Investment teams and new guidance from PCAF, our scope has changed.
+We recalculated our 2020 carbon footprint to transparently disclose our carbon trajectory.